-Although there are many similarities between the U.S. educational system and educational institutions in other countries, the U.S. classroom is a unique blend of teaching styles and cultural values that focuses on interactive learning, practical application, and independent thinking.
+Although there are many similarities between the U.S. educational system and educational institutions in other countries, the U.S. classroom is a unique blend of teaching styles and cultural values.
+A useful approach to understanding the U.S. classroom culture is to think of it as a learner-centered system rather than a teacher-centered system.